otan-cockroach/molt/README.md

 It currently supports the following:
 * Pulling a table, uploading CSVs to S3 and running IMPORT on Cockroach for you.
+* Pulling a table, uploading CSVs to S3 and running COPY TO on Cockroach from that CSV.
-* Pulling a table and running COPY TO directly onto the CRDB table.
+* Pulling a table and running COPY TO directly onto the CRDB table without an intermediate store.

+This works for both MySQL and PostgreSQL URLs.

 For now, schemas must be identical on both sides.